stefanprodan/openfaas-gke/README.md

 This setup is optimized for production use:

-* the Kubernetes multi-zone cluster is made out of three worker nodes with 2 CPUs and 7.50GB RAM each
+* Kubernetes multi-zone cluster
-* the OpenFaaS gateway API and UI are username/password protected
+* OpenFaaS gateway API and UI are username/password protected
 * all OpenFaaS components have 1GB memory limits
 * the gateway read/write timeouts are set to one minute
-* asynchronous function calls support with NATS streaming and three queue workers
+* asynchronous function calls with NATS streaming and three queue workers

 ### Create a GCP project